SpotOnInc/asbestos/README.md

 ## What is this?

-`asbestos` is a library to allow easy mocking of Snowflake calls during local development or testing to save on costs and time.
+`asbestos` is a library for Python 3.9+ to allow easy mocking of Snowflake calls during local development or testing to save on costs and time.
 The docs have more information, but here's a quick example:

 ```python
 from asbestos import asbestos_cursor, config as asbestos_config